InspecVision

-InspecVision Ltd. is a UK engineering company based in Mallusk, Northern Ireland, established in 2003.
+InspecVision Ltd., established in 2003, is a UK engineering company based in Mallusk, Northern Ireland.
 It is a manufacturing company that produces computer vision inspection systems.
 The company is one of several local companies created as spinoffs or inspired by research conducted at the Queen's University of Belfast.

 Technology

 InspecVision specializes in the design and manufacture of 2D and 3D computer vision based measurement systems for inspection and reverse engineering.
 The product range includes the Planar 2D, the SurfScan, the Opti-Scan 3D, and the Acuity.